d3/d3-request/README.md

 });
 ```

-Or to parse a loaded CSV file:
+To load a CSV file:

 ```js
 csv("/path/to/file.csv", function(error, data) {